Anjali-Saini-Git/Windows-11-Attack-Chain/README.md

 ## Disclaimer

 > **This project was conducted in an isolated, controlled lab environment with explicit authorization.
 All techniques demonstrated are for educational purposes only.
-The goal is to help security professionals understand attack vectors for better defense.
 Misuse of this information is strictly discouraged.**

 ---